-Heather Gordon is chief legal officer at Martyn Fiddler Aviation.
-Heather joined the team in 2013 having previously practiced within a leading Isle of ...Contact Heather Gordon
+Heather Gordon is Legal Director at Martyn Fiddler Aviation.
+Heather joined the team in 2013 having previously practiced within a leading Isle of Man law ...Contact Heather Gordon

 Custom-made taxation assistance